Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

     *   `params.selector` **[string][8]** The css selector used to identify the element the track is rendered into.
     *   `params.error` **[api.BasicError][30]?** An error object, if the operation was not successful.

-### media:trackEnded

-A local Track has ended unexpectedly.
-The Track may still be part of a Call but has become disconnected from its media source and is not recoverable.

-This event is emitted when an action other than an SDK operation stops the track.
-The most comon scenarios are when a device being used for a Call disconnects, any local tracks (such as audio from a bluetooth headset's microphone or video from a USB camera) from that device will be ended.
-Another scenario is for screensharing, where some browsers provide the ability to stop screensharing directly rather than through an SDK operation.

-When a local track ends this way, it will still be part of the Call but will not have any media.
-The track can be removed from the call with the [call.removeMedia][70] API so the remote side of the Call knows the track has stopped, or the track can be replaced with a new track using the [call.replaceTrack][83] API to prevent any interruption.

-#### Parameters

-*   `params` **[Object][7]**

-    *   `params.trackId` **[Object][7]** The Track that has ended.
-    *   `params.callId` **[Object][7]** The ID of the Call the Track is used in.

 ## notification

 The 'notification' namespace allows user to register/deregister for/from push notifications as well as